"Art does not reproduce what we see; rather, it makes us see."

 While composition establishes the relative dynamic, color establishes the energizing force.
 Form emerges by differentiation from background.
 Texture is presented primarily through choice of materials, then through repetitive marks or patterning.

 I often begin an artwork with a question or inspiring phrase and answer or respond in visual terms.
 What expresses the joy in a Home Depot experience or the strength in diversity?
-What is the attraction to danger or dots and dashes?
-When disorder is the universe's rule, how do clarity and order relate?
-Or do they?
+What is the attraction to danger or repetitive dots and dashes?
+When disorder is the universe's rule, do clarity and order relate?
 Why is it difficult to understand and accept we are each unique?
-And that fact establishes our connection.
+And that fact establishes a universal connection.

-My ideal viewer and collector responds by investigating the conversation presented by the art.
-The activity becomes a mutual effort and exchange.
-My art is not meant to offer a beauteous grope.
-An appreciation of color, a sense of play, a sense of self, adventure, and acceptance enables a rich exchange.
-I encourage viewers to wander and safely embrace the language of my art.
+My ideal viewer and collector responds by investigating the statement presented by the art.
+The activity necessarily becomes a mutual exchange.
+My art is not meant to offer a beauteous grope or meet current market demands.
+An appreciation of color, mystery, play, adventure, humor, a sense of self, and acceptance may all further a rich exchange.
+I encourage viewers to wander and safely embrace the language of my art and what it's saying.
 Welcome fellow travelers….